sam-walsh/blog/samblog/content/posts/fixing-xwoba/index.md

 In my next article, I will introduce a new version of xERA that accounts for the biases present in xwOBA.
 I’ve always felt like xERA should perform like a more accurate version of FIP, and with these improvements I think we will get there.

-As a little preview, here are this year’s leaders of predicted run value (per batter faced, min.
+As a preview, here are this year’s leaders of predicted run value (per batter faced, min.
 100IP).

 {{< img src="xrv_leaders.png" alt="how are u" size-method="Fit" size-format="800x800 webp" position="center" >}}